 IoT (Internet of Things) technology has slowly become a key player for construction, with its ability to track and monitor assets as a way of improving safety, reducing project costs, and maintenance, while giving managers oversight of a project, by better being able to identify things before they can go wrong.

 This past April, Samsung released an update that could turn old phones into IoT devices.
 Called Galaxy Upcycling, the software update provides enhanced sound and light control features using the SmartThings app.
 Devices can be turned into light sensors and sound monitors, that will pick up a recording and alert you on another device.
 This is ideal for tasks that may require 24/7 monitoring.

-Samsung BMS (Building Management Solution) is another way construction businesses can take advantage of IoT technology.
+Samsung BMS (Building Management Solution) is another way construction businesses can take advantage of IoT business solutions.
 BMS tools remotely monitor electricity, lighting, HVAC and elevator systems and optimise settings for higher productivity, while reducing maintenance and operational costs.

 With a Samsung device, you can conveniently monitor and control facilities, equipment, and building systems in real-time on authorised mobile devices.

 5G for communication

 5G is finally here, and for the construction industry it brings faster communication and greater flexibility while still achieving a top level of service.

 Employees will be able to share large scale drawings, run resource-heavy applications without compromising on speed/performance.
 Not to mention it will provide a secure communication network for data to be shared.

 With Samsung 5G phones, new ultra-low latency means connecting, streaming and sharing is more reliable than ever.

 The Samsung S21 5G range works smoothly and consistently with collaboration platforms like Teams and WebEx.
 It even has Microsoft apps built in as standard, giving users instant access to emails, contacts and calendars.